KnowageLabs/Knowage-Documentation/functionalities-guide/OLAP/ka_user_OLAP.rst

     Defining OLAP template.

 Once entered the page the user can freely set the fields as filter panels or as filter cards, according to requirements.
 Refer to *Functionalities* Chapter to review the terminology.
-Make your selection and you can already save the template as shown in :numref:`definingolaptempl2`.
-You can notice that the side panel contains some features (:numref:`sidepanelfeatolapdes`):
+Make your selection and you can already save the template as shown below.

 .. _definingolaptempl2:
 .. figure:: media/image200.png

     Defining OLAP template.

+You can notice that the side panel contains some features (see next figure):

 .. _sidepanelfeatolapdes:
 .. figure:: media/image201.png